3α-Hydroxysteroid dehydrogenase: 3α-Hydroxysteroid dehydrogenase in other species

 The carbon atom numbering in a hypothetical steroid nucleus can be demonstrated by a structure of 24-ethyl-lanostane, a prototypical steroid with 32 carbon atoms.
 Its core ring system (ABCD), composed of 17 carbon atoms, is shown with IUPAC-approved ring lettering and carbon atom numbering.

-In non-human species, 3α-hydroxysteroid dehydrogenases contribute to steroidogenesis as part of the NADPH/NAD±dependent oxidoreductase family; so that these enzymes facilitate the conversion between ketones and their corresponding secondary alcohols across various positions on steroidal substrates (3α-, 3β-, 11β-, 17β-, 20α-, and 20β-positions of the stroid nucleus), and also play a dual role in both the synthesis and deactivation of steroids, and some also participate in the metabolism of a range of non-steroidal molecules.
-Within target tissues, these dehydrogenases transform inactive steroid hormones into their active counterparts and vice versa, so that these reactions regulates the activation of steroid hormone receptors and influences non-genomic signaling pathways; as such,3α-hydroxysteroid dehydrogenases serve as regulators, enabling the pre-receptor modulation of steroid hormone activities in these organisms.
+In non-human species, 3α-hydroxysteroid dehydrogenases contribute to steroidogenesis as part of the NADPH/NAD±dependent oxidoreductase family; so that these enzymes enable the conversion between ketones and their corresponding secondary alcohols across various positions on steroidal substrates (3α-, 3β-, 11β-, 17β-, 20α-, and 20β-positions of the stroid nucleus), and also play a dual role in both the synthesis and deactivation of steroids, and some also participate in the metabolism of a range of non-steroidal molecules.
+Within target tissues, these dehydrogenases transform inactive steroid hormones into their active counterparts and vice versa, so that these reactions regulates the activation of steroid hormone receptors and influences non-genomic signaling pathways; as such,3α-hydroxysteroid dehydrogenases are regulators, enabling the pre-receptor modulation of steroid hormone activities in these organisms.